ZJHSteven/owlbear-rodeo-portals/README.md

 - fix: position and bounding box for items that lie (because of rotation)
 - docs: create store image without smoke & spectre
-- fix: only move tokens on character layer (because that's what the description of the extension says)
 - feat: context menu to start a one-way link
 - feat: context menu to start a two-way link
 - fix: show indicators for new links if indicators are enabled